MartinCreate/bc-socialnetwork/readme.md

         -   view all your private chats (organized by most recently chatted with)
         -   search among your friends and start chat
         -   red/green highlight on search-result to indicate whether or not you currently have an active chat with friend
-        -   realtime orange-highlight notification for when friend whose chat window you currently are not in sent you a message
+        -   real time orange-highlight notification for when friend, whose chat window you currently are not in, sends you a message

 ## Tech Stack